delize/ad_to_okta/README.md

 This script's primary function is to help ease the pain of migrating from/moving off of Active Directory as a Profile Master, to using a more Modern Profile Master such as an Human Resources Management System (HRMS), an External Identity Provider, or even using Okta as a Profile Master in a stand alone configuration.
 This ties back into a blog post that I wrote [located here](https://andrewdoering.org/blog/2020/08/08/transitioning-to-okta-from-active-directory-new-directory-service-infrastructure/).

+Note: There is no support involved in this tool.

+Note 2: An updated version (rewritten by ChatGPT) can be found under [optimizations branch](https://github.com/delize/ad_to_okta/blob/optimizations/ad-to-okta-migration.py).
+However, it has not been tested at all.

 ## Prerequisites

 * Your Okta URL